 This suggests that the members of the band are not public about their religious beliefs but that some of them may privately hold some beliefs.
 It is worth noting that the group has never explicitly said that they are not religious and that they welcome people of all faiths and backgrounds.

 Is Kevin Abstract Of Brockhampton Religious?

 The short answer is yes, but the story of how he found religion is much more complicated than a simple yes or no. Kevin Abstract is the founder and lead singer of Brockhampton, aself-proclaimed boy band that has been making waves in the music industry since their debut album in 2015.
-The group’s sixth studio album, “Ginger,” was released in 2019 to critical acclaim, with one review calling it “the best boy band album since One Direction’s ‘Up All Night.'”
-Kevin Abstract has been open about his personal life and struggles with mental health, but his religious beliefs have been less discussed.
-However, in the album’s lead single, “I Been Born Again,” Kevin Abstract appears to be referencing his recent conversion to Christianity.
+The group’s sixth studio album, “Ginger,” was released in 2019 to critical acclaim, with one review calling it “the best boy band album since One Direction’s ‘Up All Night’”. the talented singer has been open about his personal life and struggles with mental health, but his religious beliefs have been less discussed.
+However, in the album’s lead single, “I Been Born Again,” he appears to be referencing his recent conversion to Christianity.

-He also told the Los Angeles Times that he doesn’t believe in hell or Satan, but he does believe in heaven and that “heaven belongs to everyone.”
+The singer also told the Los Angeles Times that he doesn’t believe in hell or Satan, but he does believe in heaven and that “heaven belongs to everyone.”
 He also spoke about how his new faith has given him a free and new perspective on life and music.
-“I definitely think my relationship to music has changed,” Kevin Abstract said.
-“It feels like there’s this new light and world now.”
+“I definitely think my relationship to music has changed,” In the words of the musician “It feels like there’s this new light and world now.”
 Whether or not you agree with Kevin Abstract’s religious beliefs, there’s no denying that he is one of the most interesting and complex artists in the the music industry today and his religious stance has no single bearing on the listening public.

 What Other Issues Does The Boy Band Tackle?